• Stripe is best for customizations, security, and industry-leading technology for large businesses.

 Payment methods

 PayPal supports all types of credit card payment services, including invoicing, cross-border, digital wallets, and virtual terminals.
-It also allows businesses to accept cryptocurrency payments, BNPL, and Venmo (for US merchants).
+It also allows businesses to accept cryptocurrency payments and BNPL.
+US merchants can also accept Venmo payments directly through PayPal checkout.

 Custom checkouts

 PayPal offers easy checkout customization tools and developer resources for advanced features.
-On top of these, PayPal also has a product called PayPal Checkout, which can be integrated into e-commerce websites to provide customers with the option to make payments using their personal PayPal account.
+On top of these, PayPal also has a product called PayPal Checkout, which can be integrated into ecommerce websites to provide customers with the option to make payments using their personal PayPal account.
+PayPal Checkout prioritizes speed and familiarity, allowing customers to pay using their PayPal account without re-entering payment details.

 Payment security